 As I have previously discussed, I have had the honor this past school year of acting as district literacy consultant for the Lynbrook School District on Long Island, which took the brave step of completely revamping its Tier 1 reading instruction to align with evidence-based practices, starting with the district’s Kindergarten Center.
 I am thrilled to announce that Lynbrook’s initiative has been a great success thus far!
 I have witnessed a successful implementation of science-based reading instruction utilizing a linguistic phonics program, Sounds-Write, supported and supplemented by readily available Phonic Books decodable readers.

-None of this would be possible without the full commitment of Lynbrook’s administrators, who completely bought in from the start and facilitated and supported their teachers’ efforts to learn about the science of reading and train in the Sounds-Write program.
+None of this would be possible without the full commitment of Lynbrook’s administrators, who completely bought in from the start and facilitated and supported their teachers’ efforts to learn about the Science of Reading and train in the Sounds-Write program.
 Any early skepticism among the Kindergarten Center teachers quickly dissipated as they observed their students’ literacy skills growing by leaps and bounds over prior years’ classes.

 Below are some observations and recommendations for other school districts considering a transition to science-based reading instruction: